Digital Model of Babylon

 A digital model of Babylon is under development.
 Both archaeological material and ancient texts are used on a detailed level for the reconstruction of this famous ancient city.
 Architectural computer programs are used for building the model, which is placed in environmental and historical contexts.
 An integrated GIS analysis is used for the city’s relation to the surroundings on different scales.
 The model will be used for developing and testing alternative reconstructions, creating new questions and providing answers.
 The development of the city is shown on different historical levels.
 Maps and other drawings are exported from the model.

 Model of Babylon during the final part of the reign of Nebuchadnezzar II.
-Street of Procession looking through the North Gate at the protected area with glazed bricks and relief decoration showing lions turned towards those entering to the Ishtar Gate.
+Processional Way in front of the Ishtar Gate of glazed bricks.
 Street covered with limestone and breccia stones.

 HISTORICAL DEVELOPMENT of Babylon